Midstates Glass Head Coach

 Glover also competed with DWU's track & field program as he was involved with throws for two seasons.

-Alex and his wife Kaitlyn (from Pierce, Neb. and former thrower at DWU) have two children - Leila and Naomi.
+Alex and his wife Kaitlyn (from Pierce, Neb. and former thrower at DWU) reside in Madison and have two children - Leila and Naomi.

 *Strength and Conditioning Coach

-Alex Guillien is entering his first year as Strength Coach/Instructor at Dakota State University.
+Alex Guillien is entering his second year as Strength Coach/Instructor at Dakota State University.
 Last year, he served as a Graduate Assistant as a Strength and Conditioning Coach.
-He will be finishing up the MSET program this year.
+He completed his MSET program last year.

 Prior to coaching at DSU, Guillien spent a summer as an intern at the University of Northern Iowa.
 He helped with football, volleyball and men's basketball.
 His undergraduate studies were in Exercise Science at Winona State University (Minn.).
 He also served as intern Strength Coach at Winona State.
 Guillien played two years of Junior College Basketball at Rochester Community and Technical College prior to attending Winona State University.